128technology/docs/docs/intro_installation_azure.md

 	![VMBusDevices](/img/VMBusDevicesLinux.png)

-2. Determine the VMBus UUID to device interface mapping in Linux (and therefore subnet in Azure).
+2. Identify the Azure mapping of each device interface.

 	a) Login to the Azure portal.